agoberg85/home-assistant-simple-tabs/README.md

 3. In your Lovelace dashboard, go to "Manage Resources" and add a new resource:
     - URL: `/local/simple-tabs.js`
     - Resource Type: `JavaScript Module`

+** PS: Card does NOT show up in the Card Selector in Home Assistant.
+Will need to select the manual option.**

 ## Configuration